-The CHB College Year 13 student celebrated her 17th birthday last Tuesday.
-Given the amount of work she had put in just to get to New Zealand's biggest equestrian event, Amanda said winning in the Pleasure ring on her horse, Pippi Longsox, this Sunday would make for the perfect gift.
+The CHB College year 13 student celebrated her 17th birthday last Tuesday.
+Given the amount of work she had put in just to compete at New Zealand's biggest equestrian event, Amanda said winning a ribbon in the Pleasure ring on her horse Pippi Longsox this Sunday would make for the perfect gift.

 "I've had to qualify to get there, so winning a ribbon in the Pleasure title class would be amazing," she said.

 Though this will be third time competing at HOY, it's her first appearance in five years.
 She competed at the 2012 and 2013 shows in the Pleasure and Show Hunter classes on her pony, Dreaming Lucky, but her horse then went lame and had to be retired.